-How different types of QoS policies are displayed in the throughput charts

-You can view the ONTAP-defined quality of service (QoS) policy settings that have been applied to a volume or LUN in the Performance Explorer and Workload Analysis IOPS, IOPS/TB, and MB/s charts.
+How different types of QoS policies are displayed in the throughput charts applied to a volume or LUN in the Performance Explorer and Workload Analysis IOPS, IOPS/TB, and MB/s charts.
 The information displayed in the charts is different depending on the type of QoS policy that has been applied to the workload.